 How to sell a car without a V5C

 Lost your V5C form or simply don’t have one?
-It’s actually entirely possible (and 100% legal) to sell a car without a V5 document.
+It’s actually entirely possible (and 100% legal) to sell a car and transfer ownership without a V5 document.

 After all, the vehicle logbook is a record of the registered keeper, not proof of ownership.
 And details can be checked directly from the DVLA database.

 Once a car has been sold or changed ownership, you can also notify the DVLA without needing the V5 if it’s unavailable.
 In fact, you can now do that online.
 And you’ll then get an automatic refund on any tax left on the vehicle as it no longer transfers to the new buyer.

 When selling without a V5, you’ll need to provide a bill of sale which includes all info for the new buyer to apply for a new logbook.
 That includes:

 - Vehicle make and model